CIS94500/KlipperScreen-ANYCUBIC-VYPER/docs/Configuration.md

 extrude_distances: 5, 10, 15, 25
 extrude_speeds: 1, 2, 5, 25

+# Define distances for the move panel. comma-separated list with 2 to 7 floats and/or integers
+# move_distances: 0.1, 0.5, 1, 5, 10, 25, 50

 # Camera needs to be configured in moonraker:
 # https://moonraker.readthedocs.io/en/latest/configuration/#webcam
 ```